HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/assettracker-hardware.md

 ## Supported hardware

-The AssetTracker RFID solution is currently certified on [Digitalor](https://www.digitalor.com/en/) asset tracking hardware.
+The AssetTracker RFID solution is currently certified with [Digitalor](https://www.digitalor.com/en/) asset-tracking hardware.

 :::{tip}
-Hyperview's automated asset tracking system can be tested and certified on additional asset-tracking hardware solutions.
+Hyperview's automated asset-tracking system can be tested and certified with additional asset-tracking hardware solutions.
 We encourage vendors to contact Hyperview if they are interested in having their asset-tracking hardware system certified.
 :::

 The supported hardware models are: